sgolebiewski-intel/openvino-docs/pages/get-started-guide/install-additional-configurations/configuration-for-intel-gpu.rst

    .. image::  ./_assets/DeviceDriverVersion.png

 You are done updating your device driver and are ready to use your GPU.
-Proceed to the `Start Using the Toolkit <openvino_docs_install_guides_installing_openvino_windows.html#get-started>`__ section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the :ref:`Start Using the Toolkit <install__windows_installer>` section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.